 Composer/librettist Rachel J. Peters (b.
 1977) writes all manner of works for the stage.
 Her operas include Rootabaga Country (Sarasota Opera), The Wild Beast of the Bungalow with Royce Vavrek (Center for Contemporary Opera, Hartford Opera Theater), Pie, Pith, and Palette with Marvin J. Carlton (The Atlanta Opera), and Monkey Do (Rhymes With Opera).
-The coming season sees the world premieres of Companionship at Fort Worth Opera and Steve with Boston Opera Collaborative.
+The coming season sees the world premieres of Companionship at Fort Worth Opera, Steve with Boston Opera Collaborative, and No Ladies in the Lady’s Book with Utah Opera.
 Her musicals include Only Children with Michael R. Jackson (NYU Tisch Mainstage, Lincoln Center Directors Lab), Tiny Feats of Cowardice with Susan Bernfield (NYC Fringe Festival), Write Left with John Walch (Playwrights Horizons Theatre School), Tomato Red (UC Irvine), and Octopus Heart (NYU Steinhardt).
 Scores for plays include the critically acclaimed Stretch (a fantasia) (New Georges) and Tania in the Getaway Van (Flea Theater) by Susan Bernfield, Transatlantic by John Walch (Arkansas Rep), The Bacchae (Asolo Rep Conservatory), and several plays by Stan Richardson.
 Her concert mini-monodrama, Ethel Smyth Plays Golf in Limbo, written for Albatross Duo, was performed at Semperoper Dresden and continues to enjoy performances all over the US.
 Other concert works include Jack's Vocabulary (Hartt SPASM), I Live Here (Galapagos Art Space), Canon I (Two Sides Sounding), And Then (commissioned and premiered by BayPath College), and Fronds: The Wisdom of Fanny Fern (commissioned by the Walt Whitman Project).
 Her extensive catalogue of art songs and cabaret songs have been performed at Lincoln Center, Second Stage, The National Opera Center, Symphony Space, NYMF, Ars Nova, Joe's Pub, and cabarets and theatres nationwide.
 She is a contributing composer/lyricist to the new generation of The AIDS Quilt Songbook.
 Residencies include Kimmel Harding Nelson Center for the Arts, Yaddo, and Brush Creek Arts.
 Rachel has received Anna Sosenko Assist Trust and multiple ASCAPlus awards.
 For Rootabaga Country, Sarasota Opera received an OPERA America Female Composers Commissioning Grant, and her collaboration as librettist with composer with Leanna Kirchoff on their upcoming opera Friday After Friday won an OPERA America Female Composers Discovery Grant.
 Rachel is a proud alumna of New Dramatists Composer-Librettist Studio, American Opera Projects' Composers and the Voice, and a three-time fellow at the John Duffy Institute for New Opera.
 She holds a double B.A. summa cum laude from Brandeis University and an MFA from New York University’s Graduate Musical Theatre Writing Program.
 Rachel originally hails from St. Louis and currently lives in Brooklyn.

 Complete CV available upon request.